-The ape is the wall was really discovered by Sergeant John Paton, of the Strij.
-Paton then guided flope and his party to the spot, through which an entrance was effected.
-The gallant sergeant was remarked with a victoria Gross for the was effected.
-The gallant sergeant was remarked with a victoria Gross for the Malta.
-He followed the Strid Highlanders at an early age, and was present with the regiment at the Alma, Baisclava, and the other engagement taken part in many buttee of the Muttary in India is which the soft were engaged, including the battle of Cawapore, the affair of the Kaden Nudee, the final storming of which was the string of the Sade Nudee, the final storming of wall as hive and hardy soldier.
-After he full the repiement, to which this services had proved of so much value at the time of pressing need, he received the appointment of chief warder in the couples.
-The portrait we give next pace is from a photograph taken some years ago.
-It shows him with his medals and before the assault, thought he perceived some injury to have been inflieted.
+[&]quot;The spot in the wall was really discovered by Sergeant John Paton, of the Sird, Paton then guided Hope and his party to the spot, through which an entrance was effected.
+The gallant sergeant was rewarded with a Victoria Cross for this important and services deed.
+John's father was a solder, and he was bourn in the regiment at the Alma, Ballactury, and the other engagements taken part in by the regiment during the Crimona War.
+He subsequently went through the by the regiment during the Crimona War.
+He subsequently went through the by the regiment during the Crimona War.
+He subsequently went through the but the contract of the state of the Asset Sergiment (as the first part of the Crimona War.
+He subsequently went through the but the contract of the state of the Asset Sergiment, of the contract of Lacknow, the battle of Parally, &c.
+He was a quiet, intelligent, sober-living, as well as brave and hardy soldier.
+After he left the regiment, of which his services well as the state of the Asset Sergiment, of the Sergiment of the Crimona was appointment of chief warder in the gool at Port Miquen, New South Wales.
+That position, we believe, he still cocquies.
+The portrait we give next pasce large me a photograph taken some years ago.
+It shows him with his medals and V.C. on his brews.

+before the assault, thought he perceived some injury to have been inflicted.
 Reaching it unperceived, a narrow fissure was found.
 Up this a single man was, with some difficulty, pushed.
 He saw no one near the spot, and helped up Hope, Ogilvy (attached to the Madras Sappers), Allgood, the Assistant Quartermaster General, and some others.
 The numbers inside soon increased, and as they did so they advanced, gradually extending their front.
 A body of Sappers, sent for in haste, arrived at the double; the opening was enlarged, the supports rushed in.
 Meanwhile Hope's small party pushing in, to their great astonishment, found themselves almost unopposed.
 Gaining the gate they threw it open for their comrades.
 The white dresses of the last of the garrison were just seen gliding away amidst the rolling smoke into the dark shadows of the night.
-Panie-struck, apparently, by the destruction caused by the rockets, and the sudden appearance of some of the assailants within the walls, they fled from the place, and gave up the struggle just when the victory was secure.
+Panie-struck, apparently, by the destruction caused by the rockets, and the sudden appearance of some of the assailants within the walls, they fied from the place, and gave up the struggle just when the victory was secure.